Russian oligarchs: Russian oligarchs in London

-British Government policy encouraged the flow of foreign capital into the United Kingdom, for example through the foreign investor visa routes, introduced during John Major's premiership in 1994, one-fifth of whose recipients since 2008 are Russian citizens.
-London is commonly associated with the terms "Londongrad" and "Moscow-on-Thames".
+The British Government policy encouraged the flow of foreign capital into the United Kingdom, for example through the foreign investor visa routes, introduced during John Major's premiership in 1994, one-fifth of whose recipients since 2008 are Russian citizens.

-A significant number of Russian oligarchs have bought homes in upmarket sections of London in the United Kingdom, which has been dubbed "Moscow on Thames" or "Londongrad".
+A significant number of Russian oligarchs have bought homes in upmarket sections of London, which has been dubbed "Moscow on Thames" or "Londongrad".
 Some, such as Eugene Shvidler, Alexander Knaster, Konstantin Kagalovsky, David Wilkowske and Abram Reznikov, are expatriates, having taken permanent residency in London.
-Roman Abramovich bought 16 Kensington Palace Gardens in London, a 15-bedroom mansion, for £90 million in 2009.
+Roman Abramovich bought 16 Kensington Palace Gardens in London, a 15-bedroom mansion, for £120 million.
 Mikhail Fridman restored Athlone House in London as a primary residence in 2016.

 Roman Abramovich bought the English football club Chelsea F.C. in 2003, spending record amounts on players' salaries.
 Alexander Mamut invested £100m to Waterstones bookstore chain after acquiring it in 2011 for £53m.
 According to its managing director James Daunt, the intervention saved Waterstones, which managed to make its first annual profit since 2008 in 2016.
-He later remarked that continued Russian ownership would've been "catastrophic" for the chain in 2022.
+He remarked that continued Russian ownership would've been "catastrophic" for the chain in 2022.

+Russian oligarchs in the Middle East

+Dubai and Israel have been havens for oligarchs fleeing sanctions.

+The UAE has become a prominent destination for relocation of yachts, real estate, and private banking services linked to sanctioned Russian elites.
+In May 2022, the 118-metre Motor Yacht A, owned by oligarch Andrey Melnichenko, was anchored in Ras al-Khaimah, UAE, where it remained largely intact despite international sanctions.

+Russian purchases of UAE real estate also surged: Russians spent over US $6.3 billion on Dubai property in 2022 as non-resident buyers, many linked to high-net-worth individuals and oligarchs.